-1. Pump, slowly, until bowl is nearly exhausted.
-Normally this will require three to six pumps.

-2. Open the intake thru-hull fitting located just outboard beside the seat.

-- 3. Flush completely by pumping at least thirty times. - 4.
-Close the intake thru-hull fitting. - 5.
+- 1. Pump, slowly, until bowl is nearly exhausted.
+Normally this will require three to six pumps. - 2.
+Open the intake through-hull fitting located just outboard beside the seat. - 3.
+Flush completely by pumping at least thirty times. - 4.
+Close the intake through-hull fitting. - 5.
 Pump to nearly exhaust the bowl.
-This will take about five or six full strokes. - NOTE: Do not leave the intake valve open.
-The valves in the pump may have a slight leak-thru, and the bowl may overflow with sea water.
+This will take about five or six full strokes.

+CAUTION: Do not leave the intake valve open.
+The valves in the pump may have a slight leak-through, and the bowl may overflow with seawater.